pha4ge/infrastructure-resources/docs/recommendations.md

 ### Where the analysis is run: Physical location of computing

 Infrastructural solutions may employ end-user hardware, shared on premises / collaborator hardware, commercially rented cloud hardware, or a mix of all three.
-Ultimately, your choices may be constrained or incentivized by extrinsic factors, such as the other four questions posed in this section, the resources or regulations associated with your institution, government, or collaborative consortium, or your projected future use cases.
+Ultimately, a lab's choices may be constrained or incentivized by extrinsic factors, such as the other four questions posed in this section, the resources or regulations associated with your institution, government, or collaborative consortium, scalability or sustainability concerns, or your projected future use cases.
+Legal regulation on the geolocality of data or compute are not uncommon.
+GDPR or country-specific regulations may require placing geographic constraints on the physical infrastructure and/or pursuing solutions with vendors that are able to address such requirements.

-> [!WARNING]
-> This section was just written recently and could probably use some proofing.
-It is short but is okay if it's short (it's short in the poster).

 ### How data flows: Managing data flow